parlaynu/hue-utilities/README.md

 the night, I have concluded that they've got that wrong.

-Thankfully the 'stay off when the power comes back on no matter what' configuration is still available at the API level - this utility sets it of the light you specify.
+Thankfully the 'stay off when the power comes back on no matter what' configuration is still available at the API level - this utility sets it for the light you specify.

 Once you have the light's id from the 'ls-devices.py' tool, you can run it like this: